-- 50% for the baseline scenario, - the weighting of the two alternative scenarios is computed using a relationship with the position in the credit cycle.
-In this approach, the adverse scenario receives a higher weight when the economy is in strong expansion than in lower growth period in anticipation of a potential downturn of the economy.
+- the weight of the two alternative scenarios is defined according to the position in the credit cycle.
+In this approach, the adverse scenario carries a higher weight in the situations at the upper end of the cycle than in the situations at the lower end of the cycle, in anticipation of a potential downturn in the economy. - the minimum weight of each the alternative scenarios is 10% and therefore the maximum weight is 40%.